Pollinator Lectures and Workshops

 Tour de Hive!

-Bike, walk, bus or dive to visit beehives and meet the beekeepers, and learn about native bees and how to garden for them in this fun and popular, self-guided tour.
+The popular Tour de Hive is back this year.
+Bike, walk, bus or drive to visit beehives and meet the beekeepers, and learn about native bees and how to garden for them in this fun and popular, self-guided tour.

 Free lecture hosted by the University of Colorado Museum of Natural History

 The CU Museum of Natural History is located at 15th St. & Broadway in Boulder.
 Lecture is free and open to the public.
 Seating is limited.
-Doors open at 6:15 p.m.
 For more information and upcoming programs call 303-492-6892 or visit www.colorado.edu/cumuseum/calendar.

 CU Museum of Natural History